jmortonca/frost-maiden/veldan-orthaeoloth.md

 *Eve*

 The last week has been a blur of sleep and aching muscles.
 Our expedition has mapped a sizeable section of **Harl'kyorlin**, and we have even discovered a tunnel which could possibly lead to at least one of the other entrances to this labyrinthian ruin.
+There have been more insectoid attacks, but they are scattered since the nest was destroyed.
+No further deaths, though a few recieved minor injuries.
+I have yet to see one of these creatures alive, a fact which I am most grateful for.

+We have been given a day of rest tomorrow due to the sheer quantity of work.
+I will revisit my... other project then.

+#### 2nd Scorpio, 1133th Shadowfall

+*Mid-morn*

+I slept in.
+Less time to work, but necessary.
+Fortunately I feel mostly refreshed if sore.
+Onwards.

+Addendum: *Noon*

+8/9.
+The eighth latch was simple.
+I have no inkling how to open the ninth.
+With the eighth opening, I was able to glimpse a tiny piece of one of the insides of the box.
+I may be erroneous, but it appeared to be made of lead.
+It is possible there is something magical in here after all.
+My unease has increased, but fortune favours the bold.

+Addendum: *Eve*

+I have it.
+I understand the mechanism behind the ninth latch.
+Why then have I not opened it?
+Now that I can, I find myself needing some time to consider the potential ramifications.
+What if the interior is dangerous?
+Who can tell what's been sitting all these ages behind the shield of lead?
+I will wait at least until my next day of rest.

+#### 5th Scorpio, 1133th Shadowfall

+*Eve*

+My body, it seems, has finally given out.
+Through all of this physical labour, I have not said a single word of complaint, not uttered a moan, or even protested against this treatment.
+The day has finally come where the past near month of strain has caused a weakness to reveal itself.

+I was hauling debris as usual, and overestimated my ability to lift.
+Don't get me wrong, I got the weight into the air, but two steps and my left knee decided it had had enough.
+Fortunately the rock didn't land on me as it fell, but the joint fully dislocated.

+We have healers of course, and they are more than competent, but regardless, I've been put on rest for the next two days.
+I pride myself that I did not cry out when the injury occured, yet I am certainly appreciative of a chance to... not lift things.

+#### 6th Scorpio, 1133th Shadowfall

+*Dawn*

+I have made my choice.
+Today I rest and meditate.
+Tomorrow, I open the ninth latch.

+#### 7th Scorpio, 1133th Shadowfall